 Regulations concerning classification for tuition purposes are set forth in “A Manual to Assist the Public Higher Education Institutions of North Carolina in the Matter of Student Residence Classification for Tuition Purposes.”
 A copy of the manual is available for review in Student Services, Office of the Registrar.

-If a student is not satisfied with his initial residency classification or reclassification, he or she may appeal to the Dean of Student Services.
+If a student is not satisfied with his initial residency classification or reclassification, he or she may appeal to the Dean of Students.
 After review by the dean, if the student remains dissatisfied, the student may file notice of appeal to the State Residence Committee.

 READ THIS BEFORE YOU COMPLETE YOUR APPLICATION FOR NC RESIDENCY